MCEMS/www/officers/index.markdown

 Medical Director
 ================

-Our medical director is Dr. Zach Matuzan D.O..
-He is an Emergency Medicine physision trained in pre-hospital EMS.
-Dr. Matuzan Curretly works for the Lehigh Vally Health network.
+Our medical director is Dr. Zach Matuzsan D.O..
+He is an Emergency Medicine Physician trained in pre-hospital EMS.
+Dr. Matuzsan Curretly works for the Lehigh Vally Health network.

-Learn more about Dr. Matuzan here:
+Learn more about Dr. Matuzsan here:

 https://www.lvhn.org/doctors/zachary-matuzsan